TL;DR

 Vanta vs Strike Graph: Which is suitable for your business?

-Unlike Vanta, Sprinto doesn’t box you into rigid workflows.
-Unlike Strike Graph, you don’t need a compliance engineer to operate it.
+Sprinto is an Autonomous Trust Platform built for that next stage.
+It helps teams keep controls, evidence, and audits aligned continuously, so recurring reviews do not keep turning into the same setup exercise in different clothes.
+Unlike Vanta or Strike Graph, Sprinto doesnβt box you into rigid workflows, nor do you need a compliance engineer to operate it.
 Sprinto combines the best of both: rapid execution with audit-grade accuracy, flexibility with ease of use.

 No rigid templates.
 No bloated workflows.
 Just continuous, contextual compliance designed to scale.
 Speak to an expert today.